gabripo/moneyshow/README.md

 ### 4. Configure API Keys

-If you're using Alpha Vantage, you'll need to configure your API key.
+If you're using Alpha Vantage, you'll need to configure your API key 🔑.
 - Create a folder named `proj_secrets` in the project root directory.
 - Create a `__init__.py` file in the created folder.
 - Add your Alpha Vantage API key into the `__init__.py` file: